MaggieDaisy/Easy_Skincare/README.md

 ### **User Stories**

+> Site Owner Stories

+- As a store owner, I wish to be able to add products in an easy way, so that I can add new items to my store at any time
+- As a store owner, I wish to be able to edit and update a product, so that I can change product prices, descriptions, images, and other products criteria
+- As a store owner, I wish to be able to delete a product, so that I can remove items that are no longer available for sale
+- As a store owner, I want to be able to provide the best services for secure payments, recommendations, and professional consultation, so that I can achieve customer satisfaction on the highest level

+> Customer/Shopper Stories

+- As a shopper, I wish to be able to view a list of products, so that I can select some interesting items to purchase
+- As a shopper, I wish to be able to view individual product details, so that I can identity the price, description, product rating, product image, have a possibility to add one to the wish list, and leave or read a review
+- As a shopper, I wish to be able to quickly identify sales, kits offer, and available consultations, so that I can take and advantage of special savings on products and choose correctly the product I would like to purchase
+- As a shopper, I wish to be able to easily view the total of my purchases at any time, so that I can avoid spending too much
+- As a shopper, I wish to be able to sort the list of available products, so that I can easily identify the best rated, best priced, and categorically sorted products
+- As a shopper, I wish to be able to sort a specific category of products, so that I can find the best-priced or best-rated product in a specific category, or sort the product in that category by name
+- As a shopper, I wish to be able to sort multiple categories of products simultaneously, so that I can find the best-priced or best-rated products across broad categories
+- As a shopper, I wish to be able to search for a product by name or description, so that I can find the product I wish to buy according to my personal needs
+- As a shopper, I wish to be able to easily see what I have searched for and the number of results, so that I can quickly decide whether the product I want is available
+- As a shopper, I wish to be able to easily select the quantity of a product, so that I can ensure I do not accidentally select the wrong product numbers of items
+- As a shopper, I wish to be able to view items in my bag to be purchased, so that I can identify the total cost of my purchase and all items I will receive
+- As a shopper, I wish to be able to adjust the number of individual items in my bag, so that I can easily make changes to my purchase before checkout
+- As a shopper, I wish to be able to easily enter my payment information, so that I can check out quickly and with no hassles
+- As a shopper, I wish to be able to feel that my personal and payment information is safe, and secure, so that I can confidently provide the needed information to make a purchase
+- As a shopper, I wish to be able to view an order confirmation after checkout, so that I can verify that I have not made any mistakes
+- As a shopper, I wish to be able to receive an email confirmation after checking out, so that I can keep the confirmation of what I have purchased for my records

+> Site User Stories

 - As a user of a website, I wish to be able to navigate through very easily, so I can find interesting content
 - As a user of the website, I wish to be able to understand the purpose of the application, so I can gain brief orientation about what I can achieve by using it
 - As a user of the website, I wish to have visible access to social media, so I can follow after site owners/admin
 - As a user of the website, I wish that design is responsive, so I can look at the page on different size of devices
 - As a user of the website, I wish to have the possibility to create a review, so I can share opinion about product with others
+- As a user of the website, I wish to be able to easily register for an account, so that I can have a personalized account and be able to view my profile
+- As a user of the website, I wish to be able to easily login or logout, so that I can access my personal account information and update them if needed
+- As a user of the website, I wish to be able to easily recover my password in case I forget it, so that I can recover access to my account
+- As a user of the website, I wish to be able to receive an email confirmation after registering, so that I can verify that my account registration was successful
+- As a user of the website, I wish to be able to have a personalized user profile so that I can view my personal order history and order confirmations, and save my payment information

 ### **Scope**